 Independent Trucks are some of the most famous but unfortunately also some of the heaviest skateboard trucks on the market.
-With the Forged Titanium models the brand from NHS now presents real lightweight trucks.
-I did the skate test to check whether the light version can keep up with the classics.
+With the Forged Titanium models, the brand from NHS is now giving us true lightweight trucks.
+I did a skate test to see whether the light version can keep up with the classics.

 The Independent Stage 11 Standard Forged Titanium truck after unboxing.

-It’s nothing new, that everybody wants lighter and stronger skateboard trucks.
-After all, the trucks make up the heaviest part of the skateboard with about 350 – 400 g per truck.
-The Forged Titanium trucks are the lightest trucks of Independent’s assortment.
+It’s not news to anyone that everybody wants lighter and stronger skateboard trucks.
+After all, the trucks make up the heaviest part of the skateboard weighing about 350 – 400g per truck.
+The Forged Titanium trucks are the lightest trucks in Independent’s product range.
 This is due to the titanium axles and hollow kingpins.
-In combination with the forged Baseplate, those features make those trucks even a bit stronger.
+In combination with the forged Baseplate, those features even make the trucks a bit stronger.

-“You can notice the weight reduction only by lifting the setup.”
+“You can feel the weight reduction just by picking up the setup.”

-There are also other lightweight models from Independent but with roughly 56 Grams loss of weight per truck (on the 149 version), the Forged Titaniums are the featherweights amongst all Indys:
+There are also other lightweight models from Independent, but weighing roughly 56 Grams less per truck (on the 149 version), the Forged Titaniums are the featherweights amongst all Indys:

 |Standard 149||400 g|